 Medical Laboratory Sciences

 Medical Laboratory Science is a branch of health sciences concerned with the performance and analysis of clinical tests on patient tissues, blood and other body fluids.
 These disease detectives play a critical role in the patient care team by providing vital information concerning the accurate diagnosis and treatment of disease.
-Working with doctors and nurses, individuals in this profession draw on their critical thinking skills daily to aid in the promotion of patient health and overall well-being.
+Working with doctors and nurses, individuals in this profession draw on their critical thinking skills daily to aid in the promotion of patient health, treatment preparation, and overall well-being.
 Yet graduates of this program are not limited to only working in a hospital, due to their unique training and very technical skillset these professionals can attain employment in diverse work environments spanning from research to industry.
 As a result, these graduates are always in demand thus, leading to a career full of perpetual growth, advancement, and opportunities.

-The curriculum is structured so that students may study for three years at Purdue and one year at an affiliated school of medical laboratory sciences.
-This 3+1 program allows students to complete, by the end of their junior year, the coursework required for admission to a hospital-based training program during their senior year.
+The Health Sciences curriculum is structured so that students study for three years on the Purdue campus and one year at an affiliated NAACLS accredited clinical program of medical laboratory sciences.
+This 3+1 program allows students to complete, by the end of their junior year, the coursework required for admission to a hospital-based training program for their senior year.
 This structure allows our students to complete not only their program, but also the required clinical training needed to work in this profession as well as earn national certification all within four years.
-In recent years, our clinical placement rate for studetns in the program has been ~100% as compared to the national average of approximately 50%.
-The curriculum also fulfills the requirements for admission to most professional programs in the areas of medicine, physician assistant, physical therapy, chiropractic, and dentistry.
-The fourth year offers combined classroom and laboratory studies that provide experience in clinical chemistry, hematology, microbiology, serology, histology, urinalysis, parasitology, and instrumentation.
+In recent years, our clinical placement rate for studetns in the program has been ~100% as compared to the ~50% national average experienced by other like programs.
+The curriculum also fulfills the requirements for admission to most professional programs, all while ensuring employment post-graduation.
+The fourth year offers combined classroom and laboratory studies that provide experience in clinical chemistry, hematology, microbiology, serology, histology, urinalysis, parasitology, and instrumentation and management.